Sharna Goldseker

 - Group Intervention Training at Gestalt institute of Cleveland

-- Member of the Collaboration for Flourishing Families
+- Collaboration for Flourishing Families